-Marie is a former Administrative Law Judge, legal aid attorney and Honorable official of the Orleans Parish Democratic Executive Committee.
-Marie is a graduate of The National Judicial College, Loyola School of Law, Xavier University and McDonogh 35 High School.
-Marie’s legal career began in the area of complex litigation with the Law Firm of Daniel E. Becnel & Associates.
-In 1996, she worked on consumer rights cases that forced entire industries, such as the Tobacco and Breast Implant manufacturers, to correct the way they conducted business.
-Thereafter, she turned her eye toward public service, as a legal aid attorney doing public service work for low-income persons, disabled persons, and homeless individuals, fair housing, civil rights and Service Employees International Union Local 100 work.
-Marie is active in the community, a current member and former board member of the League of Women Voters, AIDS Law and other organizations.
+Marie was appointed by former Governor Mike Foster as a Administrative Law Judge.
+Marie is a graduate of The National Judicial College in Reno, Nevada, Loyola School of Law, Xavier University and McDonogh 35 High School.
+Marie’s legal career began in the area of criminal law with an organization like the innocence project, then she worked in complex litigation with the Law Firm of Daniel E. Becnel & Associates.
+Marie worked on consumer rights cases that forced entire industries, such as the Tobacco and Breast Implant manufacturers, to correct the way they conducted business.
+Thereafter, she turned her eye toward public service, as a legal aid and Pro Bono attorney doing public service work for low-income, disabled, homeless individuals, elderly, fair housing, successions, juvenile, Service Employees International Union and Local 100 labor work.
+Marie is a former board member of the League of Women Voters, and other organizations.
 From 2005-2010, she served as a Louisiana Disciplinary Hearing Committee Board member.
-Marie Williams worked as a partner with Peter Brigandi at the Brigandi Law Firm where they handled civil and criminal cases.
-They conducted jury trials and one where the largest judgment 90 million dollars was given in Civil District Court.
+Marie Williams worked as a partner with the Brigandi Law Firm where they handled personal injury, domestic, traffic, municipal, various civil and criminal cases.
+Marie conducted many bench and jury trials and with million dollar judgments in Civil District Court.

 In 2010, Marie was honored, along with Leon Cannizzaro, Jim Letten, Federal Judge Lemelle and other city judges and attorneys, by the CityBusiness Leadership in Law for her legal professionalism and community service.
-Marie is a mother of two children.
-She has been a public speaker at many college, high school and elementary school events.
+She has been a public speaker at many colleges and government institutions, juvenile mentor where they stopped committing crimes and are graduating from high school and a worker at elementary school events.
 She was also a UNO professor at the paralegal school where she taught successions preparing paralegals for their exams.
 Marie has received many awards and certificates for her service to the community.
-She has also volunteered and served on many Board and given her time to social organizations Juvenile Teen Court, the homeless who are arrested for loitering, homeless women leaving abusive relationships, children and indigent criminal defendants.
+She has also volunteered and served on many Boards and given her time as a volunteer Judge to social organizations like Juvenile Teen Court, gave free legal advice to homeless men to get jobs snd homeless women leaving abusive relationships, children and indigent criminal defendants.
 Marie is a woman of integrity who believes in justice for the people.